 Study Explores the Effect of Yoga on Memory and Cognitive Function

 To test this theory, researchers randomly assigned 118, sedentary, community-dwelling older adults (mean age = 62.02 years) to either an 8-week Hatha yoga intervention (n=61) or a stretching control group (n=57).
 The majority of study adults were female, married, working full-time, well educated, and moderately affluent.
 Ethnic minorities comprised 20% of the overall sample.
 A proportion of the full sample had prior experience with yoga, however, none of the participants currently maintained a regular yoga practice.

 Each adult in the study completed an assessment before and after the intervention consisting of self-report questionnaires measuring stress and anxiety.
 They were then given tests of executive function and asked to provide samples of salivary cortisol.

-Members of both groups attended hour-long classes 3 times per week for 8-weeks.
-Yoga classes were designed for beginners, and led by a certified yoga instructor.
-Classes included “new postures, breathing and meditative exercises”.
-Postures included “warrior pose, easy lotus pose and sun salutations”, whereas breathing exercises included alternate nostril breathing.
+Members of both groups attended hour-long yoga classes 3 times per week for 8-weeks.
+Yoga classes were designed for beginners and led by a certified yoga instructor.
+Classes included “new postures, breathing, and meditative exercises”.
+Postures included “warrior pose, easy lotus pose, and sun salutations”, whereas breathing exercises included alternate nostril breathing.
 Meditative components involved focusing on “thoughts, breath and mantra repetitions”.
 No mention was made of the yoga tradition informing these practices.

 A total of 108 adults completed the study (attrition rate of 8.47%) suggesting that both the yoga and stretching programs were feasible.
 There were no differences between those who completed the intervention and those who dropped out on any of the baseline demographic or cognitive measures.
 Participation in the groups was relatively equivalent.